techypoint/techypoint.github.io/_posts/create-a-website/2020-05-13-create-a-blog-part2.md

 {% endraw %}{% endhighlight %}
    - author and blogImg are Custom Front Matters and we will use them in next tutorial.

-- write blog - this need to be done by you
+- write blog - this need to be done by you.
 You can use markdown language to write heading, inserting images and links.
 Its very simple.
 For Eg- To write heading, you can use- # Butter Chicken Recipe

-Noy you can access this post at [http://localhost:4000/non-veg/butterChicken](http://localhost:4000/non-veg/butterChicken "http://localhost:4000/non-veg/butterChicken")
+You can delete old files which we created in [PART 1]({% post_url create-a-website/2020-05-12-create-a-blog-part1 %}), I am renaming to filename_old so that these files are available to you for reference.

 Now save or push changes to Github Account.
 <div class="imgCont">
   <img alt="Save Post" title="Save Post" src="/assets/img/create-a-website/create-a-blog-part2/save_post.png" />
 </div>

-You can delete old files which we created in PART 1, I am renaming to filename_old so that these files are available to you for reference.
+Now you can access this post at [Butter Chicken Recipe](https://vbisht7038.github.io/non-veg/butterChicken "Butter Chicken Recipe")

 In part 2, we are successfully able to create a blog post.